The Weather Network

 FAQs

 Yes this trip does meet the requirements for the Practice and Qualifying Adventurous Journey.
-Voyageur Quest works closely with the Duke of Edinburgh Award Office to ensure we are constantly updating our trips to meet the necessary requirements.
-However, it is important that each student clear the trip with their Award leader as a particular trip may not be qualifying based on previous trips/experiences.
+Voyageur Quest is an authorized supplier of the Adventurous Journey and we work closely with the Duke of Edinburgh Award Office.
+Please note it is important that each student check to ensure they are properly registered with the DOE web portal and their Award leader.

 No!
 Our Duke of Edinburgh Adventurous Journeys are designed to be a learning experience for all students!
 The practice journey allows students the opportunity to learn, ask questions and set goals for their Qualifying Journey.